Testing that a Local Optimum of the Likelihood is Globally Optimum using Reparameterized Embeddings

-A Monte Carlo simulation was performed to assess the efficacy of the proposed approach for identifying the MLE of the optical inverse-problem investigated in \cite{leblanc:2018}.
-The simulated imaging system was configured to provide reasonably high output SNR of 100 (c.f. \cite{leblanc:2018} Section 4), and the number of aberration parameters varied to alter the problem difficulty.
-As the number of Zernike modes in the model increases, so too does the probability of encountering local minima, and thus overall search times increase.
-The number of consecutive Noll-ordered Zernike modes \cite{noll:1976} was varied from 1 (defocus only) to 12 (all wavefront modes of radial orders 2 through 4).
-A limited-memory quasi-Newton search was used to identify stationary points of the log-likelihood starting from a diffraction-limited model.
-If the reparameterized embedding approach described in Section~\ref{sec:embed} failed to reject the null hypothesis at a power level of $\alpha=0.01$ the search was terminated, otherwise a new starting point 0.2 waves RMS away from the current minimum was chosen according to (\ref{eqn:maxStrehlSet}), and the search was continued.
-The ability of the proposed application-specific optimization strategy to terminate as soon as a likely global optimum is detected leads to substantial runtime improvements.
+A Monte Carlo simulation was performed to assess the efficacy of the proposed approach for identifying the global maximum of the likelihood function.
+A simulated imaging system \cite{leblanc:2018} was configured to provide moderate SNR images (20 dB), and the number of blur aberration parameters was varied to alter the difficulty of the resulting inverse problem.
+As the number of Zernike modes in the model increases, so does the probability of encountering local maxima.
+A limited-memory quasi-Newton search \cite{nocedal:1999} was used to identify stationary points of the log-likelihood starting from a diffraction-limited model.
+If the reparameterized embedding approach described in Section~\ref{sec:embed} failed to reject the null hypothesis at a false alarm level $\alpha=0.01$ the search was terminated, otherwise a new starting point 0.2 waves RMS away from the current maximum was chosen according to (\ref{eqn:maxStrehlSet}), and the search was continued.
+Figure~\ref{fig:optimizationMonteCarlo} shows the mean and standard errors of runtimes corresponding to 10 independent realizations of the same camera model.
+For comparison, the simulated annealing algorithm provided in \MATLAB \ Optimization Toolbox version 8.0 was used as a point of reference.
+The simulated annealing algorithm was provided the objective function gradients and was terminated according to an oracle criterion: terminate the first time that \emph{any local maximum fell within 0.01 waves RMS of the true solution}.
+In the astronomical imaging community, wavefront descriptions of optical systems typically include Zernike models up to at least radial-order 3 (7 Zernike modes).
+For models of such high complexity, the proposed reparameterized embedding strategy resulted in a five times reduction in total runtime.
+Figure~\ref{fig:PSFSearch} illustrates a typical sequence of PSFs associated with the global search procedure when 12 Zernike modes parameterize the blur.
+Despite the relatively small differences between the PSFs, the two non-global local maxima (local \#1 and local \#2) of the log-likelihood are associated with relatively large wavefront perturbations errors of 0.117 and 0.115 waves RMS, respectively.